Luke 7

 [29] And all the people when they heard, and the tax collectors, acknowledged God being baptized the baptism of John.

-“Being baptized the baptism of John” tells us that they were already baptized with the baptism of John before this event happened, but when they heard what the Lord said, that is when they acknowledged God.
-Here we give attention to the tax collectors who are considered outcasts of society, but they have been baptized already, and some people that were there also have been baptized.
-This shows that they were prepared to meet the Lord as verse 27 says.
+Comments Luke 7:29 “Being baptized the baptism of John” tells us that these were already baptized in the baptism of John before this event happened, and that when they heard what the Lord said, that is when they acknowledged God.
+Here, we focus on the tax collectors, who are considered outcasts of society, but who have already been baptized, as have some of the people who were there.
+This shows that these people were prepared to meet the Lord Jesus, as verse 27 says.

-The leaders of society had rejected the baptism and when they heard the Lord speaking here, they all rejected not only John's baptism but the word of the Lord as well.
+Comments Luke 7:30 The leaders of society had rejected the baptism.
+When they heard the Lord Jesus speaking here, they all rejected not only John’s baptism but also the word of the Lord.

 [31] To what then shall I liken the people of this generation, and to what are they like?